madgik/exareme2/README.md

 # Exareme2

 <b>Installation</b>
 1) Python3 with numpy should be installed in all federation nodes.
-The mserver runs with Python 3.7 or newer.
+The mserver runs with Python 3.7 or newer but is also compatible with PyPy3.
 It does not run with python3 versions older than 3.7.
 2) Install monetdb from source (https://www.monetdb.org/Developers/SourceCompile) to all the nodes of the federation
    dependencies: `sudo apt-get install libssl-dev` `sudo apt-get install libpcre3 libpcre3-dev` `sudo apt-get install pkg-config` `sudo apt-get install python3-dev` `sudo apt-get install uuid-dev` `sudo apt-get install libxml2 libxml2-dev` `sudo apt-get install  libstreams-dev`
 3) Install dependencies for mserver: `pip3 install tornado` , `pip3 install pymonetdb`